Glossary of Islam: I

-During the early times of Islam, the possibility of finding a new solution to a juridical problem.
+During the early times of Islam, this referred to the possibility of finding a new solution to a juridical problem.
 Has not been allowed in conservative Islam since the Middle Ages.
 However, Liberal movements within Islam generally argue that any Muslim can perform ijtihad, given that Islam has no generally accepted clerical hierarchy or bureaucratic organization.
 The opposite of ijtihad is taqlid (تقليد), Arabic for "imitation".